weberdaniel/reactive-cpp/README.md

 Also if you use BUILDKIT, never forget the number\_of\_build\_jobs argument, otherwise your machine will crash since it will use an unlimited amount of build jobs.

-## Build & Run with Docker Compose
+## Build & Run with Docker Compose (Ongoing)

+Alternativly to specifing the build-args on the command line, you can specify identical environment variables in for example .bashrc:

 docker compose build --no-cache --build-arg number_of_build_jobs=23 --build-arg http_proxy=http://URL:PORT --build-arg https_proxy=http://URL:PORT